Henry Clifford, 10th Baron Clifford: Later years

 King Henry died on 21 April 1509, and Clifford attended his funeral in Westminster.
-He stayed to attend the coronation of King HenryVIII on 23 June, when he was made a knight banneret.
-Shortly after, Dudley—by then imprisoned in the Tower of London on charges of constructive treason—petitioned HenryVIII over what he believed were grave injustices carried out by the King's father against members of his nobility, including Clifford.
+He stayed to attend the coronation of King Henry VIII on 23 June, when he was made a knight banneret.
+Shortly after, Dudley—by then imprisoned in the Tower of London on charges of constructive treason—petitioned Henry VIII over what he believed were grave injustices carried out by the King's father against members of his nobility, including Clifford.
 (Note: Dudley claimed these individuals had been charged with ruinous fines for the purposes of mulctation and believed, according to T. N. Pugh, that it was "an urgent matter of religious duty, lest the salvation of the deceased monarch's soul should be imperilled and his ascent to heaven be impeded, because he had failed to do right and justice to many of his subjects".)
 The period Clifford spent in the south was one of the few occasions in Clifford's life where he spent a lengthy period away from his northern heartlands.
 According to Cokayne—possibly citing an unnamed contemporary—Clifford "seldom 'came to court, or London'", spending much of his time in Barden Tower, Bolton, from where most of his extant charters and letters are signed.